 The presence of students from other faiths provides a wonderful diversity to the school.
-However, the presence of non-Catholic students in the school does not change the primacy of Catholic religious formation as an integral component of the educational program in the school.
+However, the presence of non-Catholic students in the school shall not alter the primacy of Catholic religious formation as an integral component of the school's educational program.
 As such:

 - a.
 Students of other faiths are expected to participate in the religious formation and education programs of the school. - b.
 Students of other faiths must participate in liturgies (except for reception of the Eucharist), retreats, other religious functions, and religion classes for credit. - c.
 Students of other faiths may be exempt from formal co-curricular or extra-curricular sacramental preparation programs but not from the catechesis held during the school day. - d.
-Students are expected, for testing and discussion purposes, to be knowledgeable of the Catholic Church's positions on scripture, revelation, and moral practices.
-While Catholic teaching respects the various faith traditions of the students attending the Catholic school, parents must be aware that it is the Catholic position that will be taught.
+All students are expected, for testing and discussion purposes, to be knowledgeable of the Catholic Church's positions on scripture, revelation, and moral practices.
+While Catholic teaching respects the various faith traditions of the students attending the Catholic school, parents/guardians must be aware that it is the Catholic position that will be taught.